CoalitionArma/Reforger-Frontline/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest a feature for the Coalition Frontline mod
-title: "Feature Request"
+title: "[Feature]"
-labels: ''
+labels: "enhancement"
 assignees: ''

 ---